 Mantra: YAM (pronounced yaam)

 Affirmation: “I am loved.
 I love myself.
 Everything I do, I do with love.
 I am receptive and open to receiving love.
-I forgive others.
-I forgive myself.
-I allow the abundance of the universe to pour divine love into my heart.”
+I forgive others and forgive myself.
+May the abundance of the universe to pour divine love into my heart.”

 Essential oils and herbs: Geranium, bergamot, and neroli.